drupov/lando-vanilla/README.md

-# Launch a vanilla Lando app with one command.
+# Launch a vanilla Lando app with one command

 ## Requirements